 Minor in Possession of Alcohol Attorney

 Any MIP charge after the first will be a misdemeanor.
 A second MIP offense would be a misdemeanor punishable by up to 30 days in jail and a $200 fine.
-A third offense would result in a sentence of up to 60 days in jail, a $500 fine, and it could also result in a revocation of the minor’s driver’s license.
+A third offense would result in a sentence of up to 60 days in jail and a $500 fine, and it could also result in a revocation of the minor’s driver’s license.

 MIP Minor in Possession Defense in Michigan